marcnol/pyHiM/docs/source/user_guide/script.md

 ### processHiMmatrix.py

-This script performs the post-processing of one or more previously pyHiM-analysed datasets, defined in folders2Load.json file.
+This script performs the post-processing of one or more datasets previously analysed with *pyHiM*, defined in the `folders2Load.json` file.

 It performs the following operations:
 - Merges datasets from different experiments.
 - Calculates and plots ensemble pairwise distance (PWD) matrix.
 - Calculates and plots the inverse of the PWD matrix.
-- Calculates and plots the contact probability matrix for each dataset.
+- Calculates and plots contact probability matrix for each dataset.
-- Calculates and plots the ensemble contact probability matrix.
+- Calculates and plots ensemble contact probability matrix.
-- Calcualtes and plots the ensemble 3-way contact probability matrix, for the set of anchors defined in folders2Load.json file.
+- Calcualtes and plots tensemble 3-way contact probability matrix for the set of anchors defined in the `folders2Load.json` file.
-- Optional: Read MATLAB single-cell PWD matrices, and perform all previous operations.
+- Optional: Reads MATLAB single-cell PWD matrices and performs all previous operations.

 ```
-Usage: processHiMmatrix.py [-F ROOTFOLDER] [-P PARAMETERS] [-A LABEL] [-W ACTION]
+Usage: process_him_matrix [-F ROOTFOLDER] [-P PARAMETERS] [-A LABEL] [-W ACTION]
 						   [--matlab] [--saveMatrix] [--getStructure] [--pixelSize]
 						   [--HiMnormalization] [--d3]
 Optional arguments: